 What are your travel fees?

-I request travel fees for weddings that are more than 2 hours from Burlington, Vermont.
+I request travel fees for weddings that are outside Vermont.
 This is so I can commit to spending the day and evening with you and not worry about having to drive long distances late at night.
-Depending on the location of your event, travel fees are generally no more than $200 for the New England area.
+Depending on the location of your event, travel fees are generally no more than $300 for the New England area.
 To receive a more accurate estimate for your wedding location, please contact me directly!

 Do you offer engagement sessions?

 Absolutely and I highly recommend an engagement session with your photographer before the big day!
 It’s an opportunity to get used to being behind the camera with your partner as well as getting to know your photographer!
 I recommend choosing a location that is meaningful to you — perhaps an apple orchard you and your partner visit every year, a beautiful park where you take your dog for a walk every day, or even the top of a mountain (I’m always up for an adventure)!
 An engagement session is included with the Premium Wedding Package offering, or a la carte as an addition to the Basic or Standard Packages.
 Reach out today for more details on wedding packages or an engagement session!